Brijmccsh/eth-mining-bot/README.md

 ## Contact

-If you have any questions or feedback, please feel free to contact us at [your-email@example.com].
+If you have any questions or feedback, please feel free to contact us at btiwari004@gmail.com

----

-Happy Mining!